rajgarg021/VideoReID/README.md

 1. Setup and Initialization:
    - The script imports necessary libraries, including PyTorch, CLIP, OpenCV, and YOLO.
-   - It sets up constants for tracking algorithm parameters.
+   - It sets up hyperparamters for the tracking algorithm.
    - The device (GPU or CPU) is configured for processing.
    - CLIP model is loaded for generating image embeddings.
    - YOLO model is loaded for person detection.